karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - Save the configuration.

 - [ ] Task 9: Test the Jenkins Shared Library
-  - Push the changes in the Jenkinsfile and the Jenkins Shared Library to their respective repositories.
+  - Push the changes in the Jenkinsfile and the Jenkins Shared Library to the "jenkins-shared-library" branch.
+  - In Jenkins, navigate to your pipeline job.
+  - Configure the job to use the updated Jenkinsfile from the "jenkins-shared-library" branch.
-  - Trigger a new build of your pipeline.
+  - Trigger a new build of the pipeline.
   - Verify that the pipeline executes successfully using the shared library code.

 - [ ] Task 10: Document the Jenkins Shared Library
-  - Update the README file in the Jenkins Shared Library repository.
+  - Open the `README.md` file in the "jenkins-shared-library" branch.
   - Provide clear instructions on how to use the shared library, including the available stages, parameters, and any dependencies.
+  - Explain the purpose and functionality of each stage in the shared library.
-  - Include examples of how to reference the shared library in a Jenkinsfile.
+  - Include examples of how to reference and configure the shared library in a Jenkinsfile.
-  - Explain any specific requirements or considerations for using the shared library.
+  - Provide any additional information or best practices for using the shared library effectively.

+- [ ] Task 11: Merge the Jenkins Shared Library branch
+  - Once you have tested and verified the functionality of the shared library, create a pull request from the "jenkins-shared-library" branch to the main branch.
+  - Review the changes and ensure that the shared library code is properly organized and documented.
+  - Merge the pull request to incorporate the shared library into the main branch of your application repository.